Below are six strategy activities to support K–12 writers. Follow these easy steps to help students apply these strategies for effective writing:

 Adding drawings, charts, and pictures can make any writing topic more understandable and enjoyable.
 Understanding differences between types of graphics like charts, figures, diagrams, timelines, and maps is important—as is knowing where to locate them, where to place them in writing, and how to properly cite sources.

-Watch the video to learn how to teach students in grades 9–12 to utilize graphics effectively in order to visually convey and clarify complex ideas and aid readers’ comprehension.
+Watch the video to learn how to teach students in grades 9–12 to utilize graphics effectively to visually convey and clarify complex ideas and aid readers’ comprehension.
 Download the accompanying activity tools for students in grades K–12.

 Each of these tips, tools, and videos are part of Step Up to Writing®, systematic writing instruction designed for learners of all levels and types, from kindergarten through 12th grade.
 Step Up to Writing breaks writing skills into steps that provide variation and differentiation based on student needs.
 Help your students meet rigorous standards and become proficient and confident writers.